Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Data used for the test problems

 \subsubsection{3-dimensional test problems}

 Recall that the two test problems we consider (that are three-dimensional) differ only in their cost parameters.\\ \textbf{Graphs of the prelimit arrival rates $\lambda^{r}_{k}(\cdot)$.} To set the hourly arrival rates $\lambda^{r}_{k}(\cdot)$ of the classes for the 3-dimensional test problem, we aggregate the hourly arrival rates $\lambda^{r}_{k}(\cdot)$ of the classes of the main test problem according to the class definitions provided in Table \ref{class_division_3dim}.
-Figure \ref{graph_arrival_3dim} illustrates the hourly arrival patterns for each of these three classes. \textbf{Graphs of the limiting arrival rates $\lambda_k(\cdot)$.} Figure \ref{graph_arrival_limit_3dim} shows the hourly limiting arrival rates for each class $k$, denoted by $\lambda_{k}(\cdot)$, calculated using Equation (\ref{eqn_limit_arrival}).
+Figure \ref{graph_arrival_3dim} illustrates the hourly arrival patterns for each of these three classes.